dengbuqi/heartbeat-js-FaceAPI/README.md

 ## Demo

-Test the live demo directly in your browser: [Demo](https://prouast.github.io/heartbeat-js/)
+Test the live demo directly in your browser: [Demo](https://dengbuqi.github.io/heartbeat-js-FaceAPI/)

 Currently, tracking is disabled.
 Works best if there is no subject motion.

 See also my [C++ implementation](https://github.com/prouast/heartbeat) and [YouTube Demo](https://www.youtube.com/watch?v=D_KYv7pXAvQ&t=1s).

+## Addition

+I replace the face detection function to FaceAPI project.
+It's make the process faster!
 License
 ----